sam-mugo/100-days-of-Python-Code/README.md

 > The beginning of the next day of code should start with redoing the previous days' problems with all their different solutions on paper.

+# Books
+* Hands on Data Structures and Algorithms with Python by Dr. Basant Agarwal